MishaRuko/open-source-education/pulse-generator-with-arduino.md

 This makes pin 5 produce a voltage which may be different depending on the Arduino board that you have.
 <br><br>

-To turn off the LED/buzzer after 1 second we can do this:
+To turn off the LED/buzzer after 1 second, we can do this:
 <br>
 ```
 void loop(){